achimgaedke/pyprojroot2/README.md

 Load the packages

 ```
-In [1]: from pyprojroot.here import here
+In [1]: from pyprojroot2.here import here
 In [2]: import pandas as pd
 ```